erikdubois/AntergosI3/README.md

 You will have to edit one file and delete some lines and you will have a GREAT working wallpaper with many sources but most importantly from desktopr.

-Follow the dirty solution in my article : http://erikdubois.be/how-to-make-variety-work-in-i3-windows-manager-linux-mint-17-3/
+Follow the dirty solution in my article :

+http://erikdubois.be/how-to-make-variety-work-in-i3-windows-manager-linux-mint-17-3/

 That will work on Antergos as well.

+You can uncomment the feh line in the get_wallpaper as well.

 # Extra 1.
 Autoboot into i3

 # Extra 2.
 Gaps or no gaps